JakeBaumbaugh/cmpinf0010-final-project-6/log.md

 - Trash fires and fast food restaurant location/quantity

 ###PROCESS:
-- Search through available databases on the city of Pittsburgh
+- Search through available databases on the city of Pittsburgh.
-- Notice potential relationships between them that could result in "quantifiable data" that determines the best neighborhood in Pittsburgh
+- Notice potential relationships between them that could result in "quantifiable data" that determines the best neighborhood in Pittsburgh.
+- Safety, specifically of children, is essential for a great neighborhood.
+- Children are often found at playgrounds and in schools, so those are the locations that should be the safest.
 - Fire is dangerous for children.
-The farther the trash fires are from the playgrounds, the better.
+The farther the trash fires are from the playgrounds and schools, the better.